sod80/infrastructurestack/pipeline/README.md

     docker run -v $PWD/config:/etc/logstash/conf.d/ -v $PWD/pipeline/pipelines.yml:/opt/logstash/config/pipelines.yml -v $PWD/data/mysql-connector-java-5.1.47-bin.jar:/home/mysql-connector-java-5.1.47-bin.jar -p 5601:5601 -p 9200:9200 -p 5044:5044 -it sebp/elk

+To read from the local instance of the mysql database, the input filter in the logstash configuration file will have to point to the IP address of the Docker gateway on the local environment.

+    jdbc_connection_string => "jdbc:mysql://*10.0.75.1*:3306/flifo"

+The find this IP address run the "ipconfig" command in powershell or relevant command prompt.

+    Ethernet adapter vEthernet (DockerNAT):

+    Connection-specific DNS Suffix  . :
+    IPv4 Address. . . . . . . . . . . : 10.0.75.1
+    Subnet Mask . . . . . . . . . . . : 255.255.255.0
+    Default Gateway . . . . . . . . . :

 ## ID based last run configuration